anhlefebvre/anhlefebvre.github.io/index.md

 ---
 # Neuroscience student 🧠

-Hello,  I'm Anh, and I'm a Master's student of Cognitive Neuroscience at Sorbonne University in France.
+Hello,  I'm Anh - a Neuroscience student at Sorbonne University in France.
 I enjoy working in cognitive psychology, neuroscience, computational modelling and neural data analysis.

-At the moment, I’m collaborating on a project which aims to disentangle the effect of meaningfulness on working memory.
+Besides my study, I’m collaborating on a project which aims to disentangle the effect of meaningfulness on working memory.
 This study grew out of my internship at the Cognitive Psychology Lab at the University of Zürich in Switzerland, and our manuscript is currently in preparation.

 I’ll soon be joining a project at the Karolinska Institutet in Sweden, to investigate how stimulating alpha synchrony with TMS might enhance working memory performance.

 ---